AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 I'm using this schema to define what type of data the config accepts.
 This way we can run a basic check later to make sure every attribute resembles our requirements and we can include defaults in case the user has not set an attribute.
 Anything not in this list or of a wrong type will be discarded from the user input or old copies of the bot's config.
 This way we can make sure that the current config is always compatible.

 > One advice, don't put your token into the configSchema by hand.
 Include it in the initialConfig on bot start, as we had set it up last time.
-You would not want to hard code your bot's token **(or upload it to a public repository in any case!)** as it better sits in the non versioned .env file or environment config of your hosted project.
+You would not want to hard code your bot's token **(or upload it to a public repository in any case!)** as it better sits in the non-versioned .env file or environment config of your hosted project.

 ```javascript
 // File: src/index.js